stevekettell/Chili-Py/README.md

 3. It is recommended to run the script in its own folder, for saving conversations.

 3b.
-If you are not using NixOS you can delete the shell.nix file.
+If you are not using NixOS you can ignore the shell.nix file.

 4. You will need to edit the chili.py script before running:
 (a) Add your API key/s.